BrandonShar/presenters/README.md

 ```
 Ok, a little cooler, right?
 What if we need something more complicated?
 #### Getters (Accessors)
 I like using "getter" instead of "accessor" because I'm just not that fancy.
-The presenter has getters that work just like Laravel's Eloquent getters:
+The presenter has getters that work just like Laravel's Eloquent getters: just create a method called getPropertyNameAttribute (if your property is called "propertyName") that optionally accepts a single argument (the currently set value of the named property) :
 ```php
 class VehicleOnCraigslistPresenter extends Presenter
 {